Final Exam Study Guide

 - How to work with multiple terminals open?

-- How to work with manual pages?
+- How to work with the manual pages (man command)?

 - How to parse (search) for specific words in the manual page